 B-Cell Epitope Discovery: The First Protein Flexibility-Based Algorithm – Zika Virus Conserved Epitope Demonstration

 Antibody-antigen interaction – at antigenic local environments called B-cell epitopes – is a prominent mechanism for neutralization of infection.
 Effective mimicry, and display, of B-cell epitopes is key to vaccine design.
 Here, a physical approach is evaluated for the discovery of epitopes which evolve slowly over closely related pathogens (conserved epitopes).
-The approach is 1) protein flexibility-based and 2) demonstrated with the Zika virus, simulated via molecular dynamics.
-The approach is validated against 1) the seven structurally characterized flavivirus epitopes which have evolved the least (out of thirty-eight flavivirus-antibody structures) and 2) eight preexisting epitope and peptide discovery algorithms.
-For the first time, protein flexibility outperforms solvent accessible surface area as an epitope discovery metric.
+The approach is 1) protein flexibility-based and 2) demonstrated with clinically relevant enveloped viruses, simulated via molecular dynamics.
+The approach is validated against 1) seven structurally characterized enveloped virus epitopes which evolved the least (out of thirty-eight enveloped virus-antibody structures) and 2) eight preexisting epitope and peptide discovery algorithms.
+Rationale for a new benchmarking scheme is presented.
+A data-driven epitope clustering algorithm is introduced.
+The prediction of eleven Zika virus epitopes (for future exploration on recombinant vaccine technologies) is demonstrated.
+For the first time, protein flexibility is shown to outperform solvent accessible surface area as an epitope discovery metric.